Butternut Squash Risotto with Cheese (Risotto alla Zucca)

 1. First, in a medium saucepan, pour the vegetable broth and heat on low heat.

 3. Add rice and continue to cook over medium heat, stirring constantly until rice browns slightly, about 3 to 4 minutes.
-Pour in the wine and simmer until liquid slightly evaporates, but not entirely.
+Pour in the wine and simmer until the liquid slightly evaporates, but not entirely.

 4. Add 3 cups of simmering vegetable broth to the rice.
 Raise the heat to bring to a low boil.
 Cook the rice for about 15 minutes, stirring often.
 As the rice absorbs the broth, you may add more broth in small batches, about 1/2 cup at a time.
 Continue to cook the rice until tender to the bite.